 The three types of start dates are as follows:

 1. Specified Start Date.

-Working days will be charged to the Contractor starting on the Specified Start Date, but not prior to 15 calendar days after the contract has been signed by the Contracting Authority.
+Except as noted in Article 1108.02, E, 2, f, working days will be charged to the Contractor starting on the Specified Start Date.
 Starting work prior to the Specified Start Date will be considered upon request, and working days will be charged when work starts.

 2. Approximate Start Date.